-We are a collective of educators, health care professionals, community members and more who seek to raise awareness and identify opportunities to improve child outcomes throughout the Cincinnati and tri-state area.
-We work to prevent and reverse the effects of child traumas such as adverse childhood experiences (ACEs), and rewrite the future for both children and our communities.
+We are a collective of educators, health care professionals, community members and more who work to prevent and reverse the effects of child traumas such as adverse childhood experiences (ACEs).
+Our goal is to brighten the future for children, their families, and our communities.

-Adverse Childhood Experiences are stressful events that can have negative, lasting effects on the health and well-being of children now and in the future.¹ ACEs include: emotional, physical or sexual abuse, emotional or physical neglect, household substance abuse, household mental illness, domestic violence, parental separation or divorce, an incarcerated household member or many other types of stress.
+ACEs are traumatic events that can have negative, lasting effects on the health and well-being of children now and in the future.¹ ACEs include: abuse, neglect, family & household dysfunction and other experiences.

-Prolonged exposure to one or multiple ACEs as a child or adolescent can lead to many common life-threatening health conditions as an adult, as well as many learning and developmental delays and behavioral problems in children.2 ACEs and other childhood traumas are never easy subjects to approach, but with a deeper understanding of the causes and consequences of ACEs on young minds, we can develop preventative steps and help aid in the healing process.
-Strong, resilient families, neighborhoods, schools, and children can help reduce the impact of ACEs.
+ACEs and other childhood traumas are never easy subjects to address.
+With a deeper understanding of the causes and consequences of ACEs on young minds and bodies, we can work to prevent toxic stress and build resilience to protect children from these outcomes.
+We have the power to make this change.
+Strong and resilient families, neighborhoods, schools, and children can help reduce the impact of ACEs.

 You can make a difference.